February 2, 2026

 Since I'm not a beach person, I don't spend a lot of time near it when I'm in Ocean Springs.
 However, the sunsets are utterly amazing, and I do love watching the birds perch on the wood piers in the water.
 The beach there is not one that people swim in.
 I saw oodles of people walking, running, and playing at the park across the street.
 What it feels like is a community, and one where people know to go at the end of their work day.
 I imagine the sunrises are beautiful as well, but I am a lazy morning person so you will not catch me for a sunrise.

-What to Do in Ocean Springs, MS
+Where to Eat in Ocean Springs, MS

 Do yourself a favor and start out with a coffee from Bright Eyed Brew Co., which has some of the best tasting coffee I’ve ever had.
 It's a quick drive or walk from any hotel I mentioned above.
 Coast Roast Coffee (we also have this in New Orleans, folks!) from Tato-Nut Donut Shop on Government Street is always a winner as well.
 A Tato-nut donut is like none other, and I could eat a dozen alone.
 I won't, but I could.
 Quick fact: the name comes from the fact that the donuts are made out of potatoes.
 A new kid on the block is Lazy Oak Bistreaux.
 I went there for a full blown giant breakfast, and that lasted me until dinner.
 It was delicious!